MetaphorData/connectors/metaphor/redshift/lineage/README.md

 ## Setup

 Follow the [Setup](../README.md#Setup) guide for the general Redshift connector to create the dedicated `metaphor` user.
-As the usage connector extracts information from system tables such as `STL_SCAN` & `STL_INSERT`, it needs to be given additional permissions using the following commands:
+As the usage connector extracts information from system tables such as `STL_SCAN` & `STL_INSERT`, it needs to be given additional permissions using the following command:

 ```sql
 ALTER USER metaphor WITH SYSLOG ACCESS UNRESTRICTED;